mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Ma: (Animatedly) The kids, all the kids I saw not just Fi.
     Mi: Digital sketching.
     Ma: Yeah.
-    Mi: It seemed to have little value in that you were just doing it in the same format that you would use for the game.
+    Mi: It seemed to have value in that you were just doing it in the same format that you would use for the game.

     Ma:   Yeah.
 I think it's really important.
 I think the pencil and pen thing just didn't work did it.
 We sketched...
 It's got its place.
 But it's, the kids weren't that interested in using the graph paper to block out Piskel.
 It didn't translate.
 It was just easier to block it out straight in software.